macOS

 That leaves macOS in pole position for me.
 A solid Unix core that I can (mostly) transparently interrogate and manipulate without compromising overall system stability, with an opinionated sub-application layer that Apple continues to control.
 Apple make sure that GUI apps on top all look great and are interacted with in a common way, no matter the march of the technology they run on.
 They all share a common look, feel and usability.
 Linux has the mostly solid core and userland that I like, but the cohesive, high-quality GUI application layer on top is missing.

 The value in Apple controlling macOS in an opinionated fashion, while still leaving it malleable enough for application developers and power users to shape it to their needs, pays dividends for them overall, and dividends for me as the end user.
 Regular users get stability, speed and productivity with how it works, in no small part because of good setup and nice out-of-the-box default behaviours for a lot of stuff.
-Power users get a Unix, but one where there’s no fucking about to keep it working or have it support the latest hardware.
+Power users get a Unix, but one where there’s no message about to keep it working or have it support the latest hardware.

 That’s because Apple also control that hardware, which brings me back to the reason I wrote this in the first place.
 The value in a new Mac, no matter the form factor, can’t be assessed without also considering the contribution from macOS.
 I couldn’t care less that I can buy a more powerful Windows computer for the same money.
 I wouldn’t even notice, most of the time.
 What I care about, and what I think the technical press, and even the online Apple community, has forgotten about, is the total value and how well the new Mac runs macOS.